 VOLUME 27, 2011

 R.P.L.
 Johnson – won the Golden Pen Award for his third quarter entry, In Apprehension, How Like a God.
 Rather impressively, he also won the 2012 Jim Baen Memorial Short Story Award for Taking the High Road.
-His webpage is here, his Amazon page is here.
+His webpage is here, his Amazon page is here, and his Goodreads page is here.

 VOLUME 30, 2014

 Randy Henderson – won the Golden Pen Award for his second quarter entry for Memories Bleed Beneath the Mask, in Volume 30, 2014.
-Here’s his webpage, his Amazon page, and his Facebook page.
+Here’s his webpage, his Amazon page, and his Facebook page, and his Goodreads page is here.
+There’s a short Wikipedia page for him here.
 His agent is Cameron McClure with the Donald Maass Literary Agency.

 Shauna O’Meara – winning entry was for Beneath the Surface of Two Kills, in Volume 30, 2014.

-Here’s her website, and her Facebook page, and her Amazon page.
+Here’s her website, and her Facebook page, and her Amazon page, and her Goodreads page is here.

 Here’s an interesting interview with her.
 From what I see online – she seems to be a great artist as well.

 Terry Madden – winning entry was for Animal, in Volume 30, 2014.
-Here’s her website, and her Amazon page.
+Here’s her website, and her Amazon page, and her Goodreads page is here.

 Per her Amazon page, after winning the WoTF contest, she has published two books of a series (Three Wells of the Sea and The Salamander’s Smile), published by Digital Fantasy Fiction.
 She also republished her WoTF winner, Animal, in Digital Fantasy Fiction’s Anthology, Infinity Cluster, and as an individual Kindle Edition short, titled Animal.